- Housing Applications

 Students are not required to live on campus; however, students are encouraged to live on campus for at least their first year in order to acclimate to the campus and to New York City.
 98% of Barnard First-Year students live on campus and over 90% of students overall.

-Any student with a diagnosed disability who may need some form of housing consideration (accessible housing, strobe fire alarm for a deaf student, etc) should contract Disability Services to complete a Disability Housing Accommodation Request (DHR).
+Any student with a diagnosed disability or chronic medical condition who may need an accommodation (air-conditioning, accessible housing, strobe fire alarm for a deaf student, etc) should contract Disability Services to complete a Disability Housing Accommodation Request (DHR).
 More information is available at http://barnard.edu/reslife/disability/.

-All incoming First Year, Transfer, and Visiting Students are asked to fill out the Housing Response form to let the College know if they wish to live in campus-housing or not.
-This application form is available online starting in early May.
+All incoming First Year, Transfer, and Visiting Students are asked to fill out the New Student Housing Response form to let the College know if they wish to live in campus-housing or not.

-Transfer & Visiting Students who start in the Spring who wish to live on campus should submit a Housing Application.
-More information is available online at http://barnard.edu/reslife/applications#transfer.
+Transfer & Visiting Students who start in the Spring who wish to live on campus should submit a Housing Application by Thursday, December 15, 2016.

 Students who are part of the Visiting International Student Program (VISP) will submit their housing preferences to the Office of International and Intercultural Student Programs in the Fall.

-First Year students who wish to live on campus are assigned to double-, triple-, or quad-occupancy rooms in Brooks, Hewitt, Reid, or Sulzberger Halls.
-All First Years living on campus are required to participate in the Platinum Meal Plan (19 meals a week).
+First Year students who wish to live on campus are assigned to double-, triple-, or quad-occupancy rooms in Brooks, Reid, or Sulzberger Halls.
+All First Years living in campus housing are required to participate in the Platinum Meal Plan (19 meals a week).

-Transfer & Visiting Students: room and roommate/suitemate assignments will be sent via email (space permitting) by the middle of August.
-Please note that while we do our best to provide housing to all students who wish to live on campus, placement is not guaranteed to Transfer & Visiting students.
+Transfer & Visiting Students: room and roommate/suitemate assignments will be sent via email (space permitting) in early August.
+Please note that while the College does its best to provide room assignments to all students who wish to live on campus, housing is not guaranteed for Transfer & Visiting students.